JasonLi-9933/MovieNominationApp/README.md

 - The research history will be saved, and user can add movie to the     nominee list.
 - Data will be save even user close the page
 - Movies already got nominated can also be removed, and can be renominated again.
-- A banner will show up when there is at least 5 movies in the nominee list.
+- A banner will show up when there are at least 5 movies in the nominee list.